Nissan Rogue: Rogue Sport

-Rogue Plug-in Hybrid (2025)
+Rogue Plug-in Hybrid (2026)

 On 17 November 2025, Nissan announced a plug-in hybrid variant of the Rogue, which is a rebadged fourth-generation Mitsubishi Outlander PHEV.
-It is planned to go on sale in North America in early 2026 for the 2026 model year.
+Debuted at the 2025 LA Auto Show.
+It went on sale in North America in early 2026 for the 2026 model year.
+It is available in either SL or Platinum trim levels with all-wheel drive as standard.
+The Rogue Plug-in Hybrid is intended to be a stop-gap model before the launch of the fourth-generation 2027 Nissan Rogue which will feature an available e-Power hybrid drivetrain.
+The Rogue Plug-in Hybrid will be discontinued for the 2027 model year.